 Assuming all the LoUs signed by PNB for Gitanjali Gems and all its related parties for Rs.
 11,000 crore will turn bad, there is still a hope for PNB to revive back based on “as of date reserve balance” and “year-on-year profitability”.

-This fraud has a short to medium term impact on the Company’s Valuation, however, in the long run, bank has ability to gain back the reputation as the valuation looks good.
+This fraud has a short to medium term impact on the Company’s Valuation, however, in the long run, the bank has the ability to gain back the reputation as the valuation looks good.

 Powered By Impressive Business WordPress Theme